I’m a professional author, editor, and writing coach, as well as the founder and owner of Panverse Publishing.

-If you know me, you’ll know I’m an eccentric, coffee-loving dreamer, an unusually earthy intellectual, a pragmatist with an annoying streak of idealism whose motto is, “We’re all doomed!”
+If you know me, you’ll know I’m an eccentric, coffee-loving dreamer, an unusually earthy intellectual, a pragmatist with an annoying streak of idealism.

 You’ll know that, like most writers, I’ve lived several lives in one and enjoyed an eccentric career trajectory.
 I’ve worked in a warehouse, driven delivery trucks, had a small import business, drag raced motorcycles, enjoyed a twenty-five year career as a decorative painter, and work as a fulltime writer, and editor.
 Through my indie press, Panverse Publishing, I’ve compiled, edited, and published three critically-acclaimed science fiction and fantasy anthologies (the ‘Panverse’ series).

-If you don’t know me, here’s the skinny from my standard bio:
+If you don’t know me, here’s the lowdown:

 I was born in London, England, at exactly nine p.m. on a Tuesday.
 The gypsy screamed and threw up her hands in horror.
 There was a plague that year, and Farmer Tom’s cow gave birth to a three-headed calf.
 Comets blazed through the summer night.
 There were other portents too, which I am too modest to mention.

 Since 1989, I’ve lived in California, North Carolina, a tiny Greek island, and now live in the L.A. area with my brilliant and very patient wife.